ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Fixed Beating Embryo causing infinite Milky Chrysalis and errorspam in console when used.
 - Added new Blast Shower patch for Beating Embryo.
 - Bumped R2API dependency version to 2.5.6.

-**4.3.0**

-- Patches critical bugs for RoR2 1.0.
-Fixes item models not being setup properly and Milky Chrysalis not working with Beating Embryo.
-- Temporarily removed code for Blast Shower's Beating Embryo patch, as it needs to be rewritten entirely.